 Required components relevant to group manipulation and group commands are listed as follows:

-A Device Key.

-A certificate of a Command Center which contains a verification key.
-The verification key is for verification of a signature made by the Command Center.
+A Recipient Information Base (of type RECIPIENT_MIHF_BASE as defined in Table F.25) containing the pairs of a Node Index and a corresponding Node Key (i.e., device keys) to retrieve an MGK from a GKB, the certificate used to verify digital signatures, and the information required to send commands to the group, i.e., the MIHF Group ID, the transport address used, the MGK, the sequence number and the SAID associated to the group.

-When a client MN receives a group manipulation command, i.e., an MIH_Net_Group_Manipulate indication/request message, issued by a Command center, the MIHF of the MN processes the command.
-Suppose at first that the GKB in the group manipulation command has a group key data element:
+When a client MN receives a group manipulation command, i.e., an MIH_Net_Group_Manipulate indication/request message, issued by a GMCS, the MIHF of the GMCR processes the command.

 The MIHF obtains a Source Identifier from the Source MIHF ID TLV.

-The MIHF verifies the Signature TLV using the verification key corresponding to the obtained SourceIdentifier.
+The MIHF verifies the Signature TLV using a verification key in the certificate corresponding to the obtained SourceIdentifier stored in the Recipient Information Base.
 If the verification fails, the MIHF shall cancel the following steps and stop processing the command.

 The MIHF checks the DestinationIdentifier in the Destination MIHF ID TLV.
-If the DestinationIdentifier does not match one of the following MIHF IDs, the MIHF shall cancel the following steps and stop processing the command: (i) An MIHF Group ID corresponding to a broadcast address, (ii) an MIHF Group ID which is registered with a multicast address in the Group Information Base, or (iii) the MN's own MIHF ID.
+If the DestinationIdentifier does not match one of the following MIHF IDs, the MIHF shall cancel the following steps and stop processing the command: (i) An MIHF Group ID corresponding to a broadcast address, (ii) an MIHF Group ID which is registered with a multicast address in the the Recipient Information Base, or (iii) the MN's own MIHF ID.

-Decrypt the payload if it is encrypted, i.e., if it is a Security TLV.
-The decryption key is the one associated with the DestinationIdentifier in the Group Information Base.
+The MIHF decrypts the payload if it is encrypted, i.e., if it is a Security TLV.
+The decryption key is derived from the MGK associated with the DestinationIdentifier in the the Recipient Information Base.

 In case an MN cannot decrypt the Security TLV, the message will be silently discarded.